-(Pocket-lint) - AirPlay, Apple's proprietary wireless streaming protocol, has received a major update in the form of AirPlay 2.
+(Pocket-lint) - AirPlay, Apple's proprietary wireless streaming protocol, received a major update in the form of AirPlay 2 in 2017.

 - AirPlay lets you stream from any Apple device to your speakers or TV

 - AirPlay 2 lets you play from speakers over Wi-Fi, and it'll stay in sync

 - AirPlay 2 lets play different songs in different rooms with multiple HomePods or HomePod Minis.

 AirPlay, which debuted in 2010 as an evolution of AirTunes, is a protocol developed by Apple that allows wireless streaming between Apple devices over Wi-Fi.
 Apple has also since licensed AirPlay to manufacturers for them to use in their products in order to be compatible with Apple's devices.
 In 2017, Apple announced AirPlay 2, an update to the protocol, and it brought support for multi-room audio.

 Compared to Bluetooth audio streaming, AirPlay is supposed to sound better due to wider bandwidth that Wi-Fi provides.
 As for the AirPlay 2 update, it adds the ability to stream music to multiple audio devices simultaneously.
 You could use it to cue a song on your iPhone and play it in multiple rooms around the house at the same time, or choose which AirPlay speaker to stream to in your house.